 If you think you know what’s going to happen?
 You’re probably right.
 I mean, this is that kind of book.
 I was really pleasantly surprised by the way the romance was set up.
 Especially because, as you might expect from the description, there are definitely some ethical dilemma’s that need to be considered throughout this book.

-First of all – I loved how the meet-cute.
-Again, it was semi-obvious, but it does give you the chance to meet Sara not in function of Ethan.
+First of all – I loved the meet-cute.
+Again, it was semi-obvious, but it does give you the chance to meet Sara not “in function” with Ethan.
 Throughout the rest of the novel, that’s something of a rarity, so it was pleasant to actually get that little bit of insight into who she is.